A Modern Home Where Design Plays with Midcentury Principles

 The Paramount Residence is another interesting new-build by Baldridge Architects.
-This site recently covered the Mohle Drive Residence, also in Austin, Texas, which expertly integrated into an area listed in the National Register of Historic Places.
+From the same architects, we have also covered the Mohle Drive Residence, in Austin as well, which expertly integrated into an area listed in the National Register of Historic Places.
 In the Paramount Residence, we find Baldridge at their most creative.

 To elaborate, the space afforded to the architects allowed them to build considerably on the tried and tested, and avowedly mid-century concern for opening out the house.
 Instead, with such a large area to work with, the interior design indulges in something a little different: a series of spaces modelled on different moods.